WeatherLab/fsodoc/source/helpers/html_helper.rst

     Additionally, an associative array can be passed to the ``img()`` function for complete control over all attributes and values.
-If an *alt* attribute is not provided, CodeIgniter will generate an empty string.
+If an *alt* attribute is not provided, FSO will generate an empty string.

     Example::